-How to set up a Product organization?
+How to set up a Product team?

 Create a cross-functional team to focus on specific problems and enlist diverse perspectives that represent your users and stakeholders.